sbashar/blog/2023-06-11-simplify-jdk-management-with-jenv.md

 jenv doctor
 ```

 A successful installation will yield output confirming that jEnv is correctly loaded.
 Please note that as this only installs jEnv and does not install Java there will some errors related to Java installation.
-We sill have a look at how to fix this in the next section.
+We will have a look at how to fix this in the next section.

 ## Efficiently Managing JDK Versions with jEnv